QData/WIGRAPH/README.md

 ## Prerequisites

 The `data` folder contains the dataset that are used for WIGRAPH.
-The datasets used can be downloaded from : [datasets link](https://drive.google.com/file/d/1id1F7N9vXbpL3Y8Omhq2zosT_MTxOT8A/view?usp=share_link)
+The datasets used can be downloaded from : [datasets link](https://drive.google.com/file/d/1id1F7N9vXbpL3Y8Omhq2zosT_MTxOT8A/view?usp=share_link).
+To run the code, save these in `data` folder.

 The `metadata` folder contains precomputed counts of words and interactions and are used to extract a subset of words and interactions used to learn the model.
 These can be downloaded from [metadata link(precomputed counts)](https://drive.google.com/file/d/1CDQUYJZ7CV_33OU9Or-Q17E2wiCh6o0z/view?usp=share_link).
+After downloading, save these in `metadata`.

-The `models` used here as classifiers can be downloaded from : [finetuned models](https://drive.google.com/file/d/1id1F7N9vXbpL3Y8Omhq2zosT_MTxOT8A/view?usp=share_link)
+The `models` used here as classifiers can be downloaded from : [finetuned models](https://drive.google.com/file/d/1id1F7N9vXbpL3Y8Omhq2zosT_MTxOT8A/view?usp=share_link).
+After downloading, save these in `finedtuned_models/`

 ## Training